-Changing Elder Arrangement
+The Changing Elder Arrangement

-"Among God's people from the 1870's down into 1932, men who had been voted into the office of elder congregationally supervised congregational Bible studies and lectures The elders and deacons were elected congregationally each year by a showing of hands on the part of persons associated with each congregation.
+"Among God's people from the 1870's down into 1932, men who had been voted into the office of elder congregationally supervised congregational Bible studies and lectures.
+The elders and deacons were elected congregationally each year by a showing of hands on the part of persons associated with each congregation."
 Yearbook 1975 p.164

-"This altered arrangement for the congregations of Jehovah's witnesses continued on from October of 1932 down to 1938.
+"... congregation by resolution asked for the governing body to appoint for it a “service director,” this officer to have a committee of assistants who would be selected by the majority vote of the congregation. ...
+This altered arrangement for the congregations of Jehovah's witnesses continued on from October of 1932 down to 1938.
 In this latter year the June 1 and 15 issues of The Watchtower published the two parts of the article "Organization" on what was set out as theocratic organization of the congregations.
 After that all the officers of the congregation were appointed by the governing body at headquarters."
 Watchtower 1971 November 15 p.693

 ""As to voting," explains Herbert H. Abbott, "then it was thought that at Acts 14:23 the Greek word rendered 'ordained' [King James Version; "appointed," New World Translation] related to stretching forth the hand and meant to be a voter at those elections of class leaders.
 [See Acts 14:23, Rotherham.]
 We did not then know that it came to be used in the sense of appoint or designate by the apostles or governing body."
 Yearbook 1975 p.164

 "6.
 BETHEL ELDERS: Bethel elders are those who qualify to serve in a special capacity in Bethel in addition to their assignment as elders in a congregation.
 They are appointed by the Governing Body from recommendations made by the Branch Committee.
 A Bethel elder not only meets the Scriptural qualifications for elders in a congregation, but does so in a fuller and more complete way, so that he is equipped to handle more exacting responsibilities in the realm of Bethel service.-Luke 12:48" Branch Organization Manual pp.2-1, 2-2

-On the 1st of March 2006 a letter was read at each branch that as of August 31st 2006 the Bethel Elder Arrangement will be dissolved after 36 years.
+On the 1st of March 2006 a letter was read at each branch that as of August 31st 2006 the Bethel Elder Arrangement will be dissolved, after 36 years.
 Another arrangement discarded due to its introduction having no Scriptural basis in the first place.

 To change arrangements is perfectly acceptable.
-However, it is the way the Watchtower Society does this that raises concern.
-It is false manipulation of followers to promote restructures as Jehovah's direction, 'God's doing' and Jehovah moving his Organization closer to that of the early Christians.
-These types of statements are common in cults and referred to as Mystical Manipulation.
-Ongoing changes show men and not Jehovah have directed the Watchtower elder arrangement, regardless of how the Society likes to introduce them.
+However, it is the way Watchtower does this that raises concern.
+It is false manipulation of followers to promote restructures as "Jehovah's direction" or "God's doing", under the guise that Jehovah is moving his Organization closer to that of the early Christians.
+These types of statements are common in totalitarian groups and referred to as Mystical Manipulation.
+Ongoing changes show men, and not Jehovah, directed the Watchtower elder arrangement, regardless of how Watchtower likes to introduce them.

-Paul Grundy 2005 - 2013
+Paul Grundy 2005 - 2016